You thought Game 2 was the craziest World Series game ever? Try Game 5

 "That guy lives for stuff like this," Springer said of Bregman.
 "He loves it.
 I noticed he was digging in the box a little harder.
 He wanted to be the guy to do it."

 Bregman had never had a walk-off hit in his career.
-There was a short delay as the Dodgers had a meeting at the mound and Derek Fisher pinch-ran for McCann.
+There was a short delay as the Dodgers had a meeting at the mound and Derek Fisher pinch ran for McCann.

 "Springer had a huge at-bat and walked right before me," Bregman said.
 "I took one more swing on the on-deck circle and I looked to [Carlos] Correa.
 Correa said, 'It's your time.'
 And then I thought, what's your approach going to be?
 I saw [Jansen] last night and he threw more a slider and I was fortunate enough to put a good swing on it and hit it out of the yard.
 And I basically eliminated the slider."

 Jansen's first pitch to Bregman was his 33rd of his outing, the 47th in two nights and the 417th pitch in what would be the second-longest game by time in World Series history.
-It was a 92-mph cutter, low and away, not Jansen's usual 95 and up in the zone.
+It was a 92 mph cutter, low and away, not Jansen's usual 95 and up in the zone.
 But Bregman was looking for something down in the zone, knowing Jansen thrives with that high cutter.

 He lined a base hit into left field and Fisher -- who Bregman said is "probably the fastest guy in baseball," which even if that's not quite true, is worth the hyperbole on this night -- easily came around to slide home to create pandemonium as players rushed out from the dugout to celebrate, and the train blared its horn and the hearts of Astros fans started beating once again.

 The first four games already set up the potential for a World Series for the ages.
 Game 1 was Kershaw's 11-strikeout masterpiece.
-Game 2 was the wild extra-inning affair that Houston won 7-6 with Marwin Gonzalez's game-tying home run in the ninth and then three more home runs in extra innings.
+Game 2 was the wild extra-inning affair that Houston won 7-6 with Marwin Gonzalez's tying home run in the ninth and then three more home runs in extra innings.
 Game 4 was a 1-1 battle into the ninth.
 And now we can call that Game 2 and raise you Game 5.

 "In the midst of it, it's hard to separate yourself from it, especially when it's a game you've pitched in," McHugh said.
 "I have family waiting outside that will probably let me know how exciting it was."